ITECH3208andITECH3209feduni/itech3208-project-1-hydrogen-training-team/BUG_REPORT.md

 ### `quiz_score` column is dead scaffolding
 `user_module_progress.quiz_score` is a real, nullable column, and the `PATCH /api/modules/progress` route accepts it — but nothing in the frontend (`useModuleProgress`, `ModuleReaderPage`, `SectionBlock`) ever sends it.
 Looks like scaffolding for a since-descoped or not-yet-built per-module quiz feature; safe to leave alone but worth knowing it does nothing today.

-### Certificate pass-threshold copy is hardcoded separately from the real threshold
+### Certificate pass-threshold is hardcoded separately from the real threshold — now in both copy and logic
 `/certificate`'s "No certificate yet" panel hardcodes "70% or higher" as prose text, independent of `PASS_THRESHOLD` in `lib/questionhazards.ts` (used by the actual scoring logic).
-If `PASS_THRESHOLD` ever changes, this string won't update with it.
+This now goes beyond copy: `quizPassed` itself is computed as `record.score >= 70`, a second independent hardcoded `70`, rather than trusting the `passed` boolean that `/api/quizzes/progress` already computed and stored from `PASS_THRESHOLD` at submit time.
+If `PASS_THRESHOLD` ever changes, both this string and the certificate's actual gating logic would silently disagree with the real threshold — and with each other.
+**Fix:** import `PASS_THRESHOLD` in both the prose and `quizPassed`, or gate on `record.passed` directly instead of recomputing it from `score`.

+### Leaderboard opt-in banner doesn't reflect the already-saved preference
+After submitting, `/quizzes/hazards` shows a "Show My Score" / "Keep Private" banner that always starts unset, even on a retry where the user already has a saved `leaderboard_visible` preference from a prior attempt (which `POST /api/quizzes/progress` explicitly preserves rather than resetting).
+A student who already opted in, retries, and doesn't touch the buttons again stays opted in server-side — but the UI gives no indication of that, and re-clicking "Keep Private" out of habit would silently opt them back out.
+**Fix:** fetch the existing `leaderboard_visible` value (e.g. via `GET /api/quizzes/progress`) and pre-select/label the banner accordingly.

+### Logout's `sessionStorage` flag can go stale, silently eating the next Login click
+`Navbar.tsx`'s `handleLogout` sets `sessionStorage.setItem("logoutRedirect", "true")` before logging out, meant to be consumed by `/login` on its next mount to suppress a flash of the login form during the logout redirect race (see `ADDITIONAL_INFO.md`).
+But it's only consumed if `/login` actually mounts during that race — which only happens if the page the user logged out *from* has its own competing redirect-to-`/login` effect.
+Logging out from `/` or `/about` (both allow logged-in users and have no such effect) means the flag is never cleared at logout time; it just persists in `sessionStorage` for that tab.
+The next time the user visits `/login` in that tab — e.g. clicking "Login" from the navbar to sign back in — the page finds the stale flag, silently redirects straight back to `/`, and only then clears it.
+The user's first "Login" click after such a logout does nothing visible; they have to click it again to actually see the form.
+**Fix:** clear the flag in `handleLogout` itself once its own `router.replace('/')` fires (rather than relying solely on `/login` to consume it), or use a one-shot mechanism that doesn't depend on `/login` being the next page visited.

 ### `save-hazards` does a full delete-then-reinsert, not a diff
 `/api/save-hazards` deletes every row in the `hazards` table, then re-inserts one row per current hotspot.
 If the request fails partway through, the table could in principle be left empty rather than reverted to its prior state.